 Originally, I wrote long(-winded) posts without really thinking about what I was doing.
 Now I know that people have limited amounts of time to read posts so I look at the topic and consider if I can break it down into smaller pieces (more posts).

-There is nothing wrong with long, detailed posts, which can be good for the odd post, such as the one I did about Scrivener.
+There is nothing wrong with long, detailed posts, which can be good for the odd post, such as the one I did about how to use Scrivener.
 However, I prefer to keep my posts on the shorter side more often.

 Most of the time my topics were pretty broad and could have been split over two or even three posts.

-Blog posts may not be as important to you as your novel, but they are still an interaction with others and so deserve to be done well.
+Posts on a blog may not be as important to you as your novel, but they are still a way to interact with others and so deserve to be done well.
 This means editing!
 Don’t just dump your information onto the blog without editing.

 This doesn’t just mean checking for spelling and grammar.
 Check that the blog post reads well, that you have been clear in your points and that there is an order to it.